Meet Our Executive Committee

 He has first-hand experience of numerous flood events throughout the Hunter, Lake Macquarie and Lower North Coast catchments.

-Glenn has been involved with the FMA since 1982, has represented the FMA on the Bureau of Meteorology’s NSW Flood Warning Consultative Committee since 2001, and was appointed FMA Executive Officer in 2010.
+Glenn has been involved with FMA since 1982, has represented FMA on numerous committees and working groups, and was appointed FMA Executive Officer in 2010.